-$$\bar{\mathbf{A}}$$ (φ') .

-characteristics φ which are common to all the instances, and \bar{A} (φ') that there is a set of characteristics φ' which is true of at least one of the instances and false of at least one.
+$\bar{A}{\alpha_1...\alpha_n}(\phi').^1$ Thus A (φ) expresses the fact that there is a set of characteristics φ which are common to all the instances, and \bar{A} (φ') that there is a set of characteristics φ' which is a1...an true of at least one of the instances and false of at least one.

-3. In the typical argument from analogy we wish to generalise from one part to another of the total analogy which experience has shown to exist between certain selected instances. cases where one characteristic φ has been found to exist, another characteristic f has been found to be associated with it.
+3. In the typical argument from analogy we wish to generalise from one part to another of the total analogy which experience has shown to exist between certain selected instances.
+In all the cases where one characteristic φ has been found to exist, another characteristic f has been found to be associated with it.
 We argue from this that any instance, which is known to share the first analogy φ , is likely to share also the second analogy f.
 We have found in certain cases, that is to say, that both φ and f are true of them; and we wish to assert f as true of other cases in which we have only observed φ .
 We seek to establish the generalisation $q(\phi, f)$, on the ground that φ and f constitute between them an observed positive analogy in a given set of experiences.